altaga/Torch-Drowsiness-Monitor/README.md

 # Torch-Drowsiness-Monitor

-The problem of drowsiness when handling or performing tasks such as driving or handling heavy machinery and the blind spot when driving.
+Drowsiness and atention monitor for driving or handling heavy machinery.
+Also detects objects at the blind spot via CV and the Jetson Nano.
+And has a crash detection feature.

 <img src="https://i.ibb.co/1MC19TG/Logo.png" width="1000">